sergeyklay/space-wrangler/README.md

-The Owner Metadata Exporter script generates a CSV file with metadata about the owners of pages in a specified Confluence space, including information about whether the owner is unlicensed or deleted, the number of current and archived pages they own, the last contribution date, and a link to their profile.
+The Owner Metadata Exporter script generates a CSV file with metadata about the owners of pages in a specified Confluence space, including information about whether the owner is unlicensed or deleted, the number of current pages they own, the last contribution date, and a link to their profile.

 **Output structure:**